 Note: The majority of methods classes can be taken only after admission to the program.

 1. Discuss obtaining a teaching license with your faculty advisor, decide on the area of licensure desired, and complete a Declaration of Major form.

 2. The Registrar furnishes the Department of Education with a copy of the student's Declaration of Major form and transcript.
 If your overall GPA is 2.0 or better, you will receive the Information/Application package.
 However, admission is not granted until the student's overall GPA is 2.50 or better on a 4-point scale.
 No more than one-half of the professional education courses may be taken before formal admission to the program.
 Students seeking middle or secondary licensure areas must be formally admitted to Teacher Education before enrolling in the methods course or have special permission from the instructor.

-3. Take the Praxis I: Academic Skills Assessment Test (Reading, Writing, Math) by the end of your sophomore year (or as soon as possible thereafter), making the required minimum scores, combination, or better.
+3. Take the Praxis Core Academic Skills for Educators (Core Reading, Core Writing, Core Math) by the end of your sophomore year (or as soon as possible thereafter), make the required minimum scores, combination, or better.
 Request that official copies of your scores be sent to Meredith College.
-Note: SAT or ACT scores may be accepted in place of Praxis I .
+Note: SAT or ACT scores may be accepted in place of Praxis Core.
 Contact the Department of Education for more information.

 4. Attend the “Orientation to Education” required meeting (scheduled twice during the fall and spring semesters).

 5. Complete and return forms as quickly as possible.
 (Note: If you are required to take courses in the spring for which you need to be admitted, all requirements must be met by October 15; if fall, March 15.